davideastmond/sippy-prod/README.md

    ### For mock e-mail functionality using Ethereal:

    - Create a free account at https://ethereal.email/
-   - Copy credentials (user, password and host) and paste them into the relavent `.env` files `SMTP_HOST=smtp.ethereal.email` (or whatever ethereal indicates) `SMTP_USER=<copy from ethereal>` `SMTP_PASSWORD=<copy from ethereal>`
+   - Copy credentials (user, password and host) and paste them into the appropriate environment variables:
+     `SMTP_HOST=smtp.ethereal.email` (or whatever ethereal indicates)
+     `SMTP_USER=<copy from ethereal>`
+     `SMTP_PASSWORD=<copy from ethereal>`